Integrated Campaign

-Repositioning a legacy sandwich brand for a generation that doesn’t believe in “perfect” wellness.
+Repositioning a legacy sandwich brand for a generation that is facing wellness fatigue

 Client Ask: Subway was losing cultural relevance with younger consumers and needed a clearer brand position in an increasingly competitive QSR category.